-My very first investment was in certificates of deposit when I was a teenager.
+My very first investment was in a certificate of deposit when I was a teenager.
 CDs back then paid more than 10%.
 While we can’t get that kind of return today, a certificate of deposit is a safe place to hold cash.
-And if you pick a high yield CD, you will earn a decent return.
+Here’s our list of the best CD rates.

 Discover Bank first opened its doors in 1911 in Greenwood, DE.
 Originally known as the Greenwood Trust Company, the bank joined Discover Financial Services in 2000.
 Discover is best known for its credit card line of products.
 But they also offer a wide range of CDs.